Dynamo-Softworks/Proxima/README.md

 TSA Game Design Overview

-This repository is for the development of a game, called Proxima for the TSA Video Game Design Competition and TSA Open Source Software Competition.
+This repository is for the development of a game, called Proxima, for the TSA Video Game Design Competition and TSA Open Source Software Competition.

 This is a top down strategy game written in C++.
 Currently in development, it is inspired by Dwarf Fortress, FTL, and a love of Computer Science and Electrical Engineering.
 This game is designed to teach players electronics engineering, prototyping, and programming, from the basics to the collegiate level in the form of a deeply immersive game.